-Seated exercises are a great option for any senior who’s intimidated by resistance training.
-If you’re wobbly on your feet, for example, trying to curl a set of dumbbells while keeping your balance can be tough.
+Seated chair exercises are a great option for any senior who’s intimidated by resistance training.
+If you’re wobbly on your feet, for example, trying to curl a set of dumbbells, keeping your balance can be tough.
 If you’re not careful, you could wind up falling and hurting yourself.
 And that’s definitely not what you want from exercise.

 So, if you’re looking for a low-impact way to get your resistance training done, seated exercises are the way to go.

-Keep reading to learn more about the benefits of seated exercises for seniors.
+Keep reading to learn more about the benefits of chair exercises for seniors.
 Then, try out the 10 seated exercises we’d recommend for any senior looking to get strong and fit.

-Here are just a handful of the perks of seated exercises:
+There are many benefits to seated chair exercises.
+Here are just a handful of the perks for seniors.

 1. Seated Side Bends